SPECIALIZES IN B-TO-B

 We’ll be honest: we’re not Intuit Payments’ biggest fans.
 Their history of expensive and misleading pricing is fundamentally at odds with CardFellow’s belief in transparency in processing, and we’ve seen no evidence that Intuit has changed their ways.
-While the company states that they no longer use a tiered pricing structure, CardFellow was unable to get straight answers from Intuit regarding pricing as recently as December 2015.
+While the company states that they no longer use a tiered pricing structure, CardFellow was unable to get straight answers from Intuit regarding pricing.

 Have you used Intuit Payments or GoPayment?
 Leave a review!